stolostron/hypershift-deployment-controller/docs/content.md

 # Hosted Control Plane Clusters

 Advanced Cluster Management for Kubernetes can deploy OpenShift clusters with two different control plane paradigms.
 Standalone, uses a virtual machine or physical machine to host the OpenShift control plane.
 Starting with ACM 2.5, support for provisioning Hosted Control Planes is supported.
-What this form of provisioning does, is provision the OpenShift control plane as pods on a Hosting Service Cluster.
-The Hosting Service Cluster, can be the ACM Hub or one of the OpenShift clusters under Hub management.
+What this form of provisioning does is provision the OpenShift control plane as pods on a Hosting Service Cluster.
+The Hosting Service Cluster can be the ACM Hub or one of the OpenShift clusters under Hub management.

 The Control Plane is run as pods, contained in a single namespace associated to the Hosted Control Plane Cluster.
 This hosted cluster type of OpenShift, then provisions its worker node independent of the control plane, with support for AWS, Azure, Kubevirt and Bare Metal.